 Q4

-[A].
-Those materials which are attracted by magnet are called magnetic materials.
+[B].
+Those materials which are not attracted by a magnet are called nonmagnetic materials.

 Q5